 Abundance does not equal good health

-Most of us know that eating healthy foods, at least part of the time will help us to feel better and live longer.
+Most of us know that eating healthy foods, at least most of the time, will help us to feel better and live longer.

 There is no doubt that what we eat and how we eat plays a major role in how we feel and particularly, how well we are.
 For this reason, I would like as many people as possible to become more aware of what healthy eating involves, and of the extreme benefits that can be found in being conscious of what and how we eat.